There are essentially two classes of functions that may be called from the interpreter: intrinsic functions and slang functions.

 }

-is
+read_line is

-and then tested.
+assigned to status and then tested.
 If it is non-zero, the

-second return value is assigned to s
+second return value is assigned to s.
+In particular note the

 indicates that whatever is on the top of the stack when the

-statement is executed will be assigned to s
+statement is executed will be assigned to s.

 One can achieve the effect of passing by reference by using the

-function presented in the previous section.
+again the add_10 function presented in the previous section.

 This time it is written as: